Symbolism, Imagery, Allegory

-This even gives old Raskolnikov "a cold chill."
+This even gives ol' Raskolnikov "a cold chill."

-Svidrigaïlov doesn't think this is a bad thing.
+And here's the kicker: Svidrigaïlov doesn't think this is a bad thing.
 He puts this forth as his ideal.
 Perhaps he's bluffing to freak out Raskolnikov, or perhaps he really believes something like that is in store for him.
 Would he kill himself if he knew he was going there?
-How does that compare with some other ideas of the afterlife, or hell (since many people would say that's where Svidrigaïlov is going)?
+How does that compare with some other ideas of the afterlife or hell (since many people would say that's where Svidrigaïlov is going)?

 Doesn't the hideous hotel room he stays in his last night seem a little like his idea of the afterlife?
 It's tiny and dark.
-Only, instead of spiders, he gets….mice and rats crawling on him and trying to eat his cold (disgusting) veal.
-Throw in some nightmares and the room with the spiders isn't looking so bad anymore, even to us.
+Only, instead of spiders, he gets mice and rats crawling on him and trying to eat his cold (disgusting) veal.